Audition (1999 film): Aftermath and influence

 After the release of Audition, Miike was going to adapt Murakami's novel Coin Locker Babies, but the project failed to find enough financing.

 Audition has been described as an influence on "torture porn".
-The term was invented by David Edelstein to describe films such as Saw, The Devil's Rejects and Wolf Creek that offer "titillating and shocking" scenes that push the audience to the margins of depravity in order for them to "feel something".
+The term was invented by David Edelstein to describe films such as Saw, The Devil's Rejects and Wolf Creek offering "titillating and shocking" scenes which push the audience to the margins of depravity in order for them to "feel something".
 Audition influenced American directors such as Eli Roth.
 Roth stated that Audition influenced him to make his film Hostel, with Miike even making a cameo as a satisfied customer of the kidnappers who let customers torture their victims.
 Richard Corliss, writing in Time, opined that Audition was different from torture porn films as: "unlike Saw and its imitators in the genre of torture porn, Audition doesn't go for gore-ific money shots.
 Miike's films live inside their characters, taking the temperature of their longings, the ridiculous ambitions they chase so obsessively and their need to experience the extreme to prove they're alive".

 Audition has been referenced in western popular culture such as comics, music videos, and other media.

 It was listed by twin directors Jen and Sylvia Soska as one of their favourite horror films, and with the sisters saying that it was an influence on their film American Mary.
 The directors noted the character of Asami, stating that an audience generally sees: "female characters in a horror film as the helpless victim.
 This film leads you in one direction, skillfully hinting at a darker storyline for the otherwise meek and slight Asami until the final 15 minutes where we are introduced to a merciless monster.
 A perfect personification of the irrational rage of a woman scorned".
-Director Quentin Tarantino included Audition in his list of top 20 films released since 1992 (the year he became a director).
-Audition was among the films included in the book 1001 Movies You Must See Before You Die.
+Director Quentin Tarantino included Audition in his list of top 20 films released since 1992 (the year he became a director), referring to it as a "true masterpiece if there ever was one".

+Audition was among the films included in the book 1001 Movies You Must See Before You Die (2015).